arsbar24/STAT545-hw-Barton-Alistair/hw03/README.md

 * I tried to add a line corresponding to my weighted mean life expectancy to my __Life expectancy over time__ graph.
 I found some help on StackOverflow, but ran into problems as the data sets were different lengths (weighted mean life expectancy has one value for each year, whereas gapminder has ~150) and used a trend line instead.
 Unsure how I would make it work otherwise.

 * Tried to do the layout stretch goal but couldn't find a way to make it look good without using `echo = FALSE`.

+* I had some trouble keeping the tables to a reasonable size.
+Ended up just presenting data from every 10-15 years.